 A long flexible lighted tube with a camera at the tip, called a colonoscope, is inserted in the rectum to evaluate the large intestine (colon).

-A swallowed capsule passes through your small intestines and captures images that are stored in a small computer worn on your belt.
+A swallowed capsule camera (the size of a large pill) passes through your small intestines and captures images that are transmitted to a small computer worn on your belt.

 The lower part of the colon is coated with barium liquid, then drained and filled with air.
 The images that are created show whether inflammation is present on the intestinal wall.

 CT or MRI Scan

 These scans capture images of the tissue and lining inside the intestines.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our gastroenterology and GI surgery program is nationally ranked, and the highest-ranked program in North Carolina, according to U.S. News & World Report for 2022–2023.

 Why Choose Duke